 Be prepared to support your resume!
 Know, understand and own everything on your resume.
 Use the interview to bring life to your skills and experiences through real stories that showcase behaviors you want to interviewer to know about.

-Resumes will typically use one of the following formats, but can also be a combination of both.
+Resumes will typically use one of the following two formats, but can also be a combination of both.